govau/accessibility/README.md

 ![current WCAG version 2.1](https://img.shields.io/badge/current%20version-WCAG%202.1-%230a5470?style=flat)
 # WCAG Success Criteria Tests
-The intention is to reduce the variance of testing for accessibility between professionals and people who have an interest in web accessibility.
+The intention is to reduce the variance of testing for web accessibility between professionals and people who have an interest in accessibility.
 Agreeing on what constitutes a failure is the first step towards testing in a consistent way and having consistent results.

 ## The Categories
-These cateogries group the [WCAG 2.1 success criteria](https://www.w3.org/TR/WCAG21/) according to what part of the UI you're developing.
+These cateogries group the [WCAG 2.1 success criteria](https://www.w3.org/TR/WCAG21/) according to what part of the website you're developing.
 Allowing you to focus on the relevant criteria you need to apply and understand versus the criteria you can ignore.

-i.e. if your site doesn't have video or audio content you don't need to test against those criteria.
+> i.e. if your website doesn't have video or audio content you don't need to test against those criteria.
 - [Default View (all WCAG success criteria)](https://www.notion.so/ce7f793eefe24a5da585420796a58a3a?v=8abb13a3af9b40d48c3099289e7dfbc3)
 - [Forms and UI](https://www.notion.so/ce7f793eefe24a5da585420796a58a3a?v=d32b0032ed55407b95a422c450e94ef5)
 - [Customs Controls](https://www.notion.so/ce7f793eefe24a5da585420796a58a3a?v=2c170a694a9246a98d9cd5acc5754016)